openthc/data/README.md

 ## Loading Akerna/MJFreeway/MJPlatform/LeafData Data

 Get the ZIP files or Table Dumps from LeafData.
-Put the LeafData CSV/Zip files in some origin directory (`/mnt/leafdata`).
+Put the LeafData CSV/Zip files in some origin directory (`./source-data/leafdata`).
 Extract and prepare them as necessary.
 Symlink those files into `./source-data/$NAME.csv`, using the name required by the import script.
 Then remove the origin file, leaving an orphan symlink to track what's been completed.
 And clean up when all the way done.

+See `./bin/leafdata/extract.sh` for an automated process.

 ### BOM, UTF-16